Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 Ear mite infestation may be diagnosed by your veterinarian on otoscopic examination of the ears.
-These parasites are tiny, and not usually visible to the naked eye.
-However, they cause an accumulation of characteristic dry, flakey wax in the dog's ears which may be obvious when you yourself examine them.
+These parasites are tiny, and they're not usually visible to the naked eye.
+However, they cause an accumulation of characteristic dry, flakey wax in the dog's ears, which may be obvious when you yourself examine them.

 Less commonly, pet dogs may be affected by sarcoptic mange.
 The early stages of the infestation may be most severe around the pinnae, although the problem very quickly spreads to the rest of the body, causing diffuse itching, hair loss, and scabbing.

-Foreign bodies in the ear
+2. Foreign Bodies in the Ear

 Occasionally, a foreign body such as a grass awn may become lodged in a dog's ear.
-The irritation this causes is usually severe, and begins very suddenly.
-It is not uncommon for a dog with a foreign body to require sedation or anaesthesia to allow a veterinarian to identify and remove the problem.
+The irritation this causes is usually severe and begins very suddenly.
+It is not uncommon for a dog with a foreign body to require sedation or anesthesia to allow a veterinarian to identify and remove the problem.
 Dogs with 'floppy' ears and those that run through thick undergrowth are most at risk of developing this problem.